kubernetes/ingress-gce/docs/faq/gce.md

 ## Can I use websockets?
 Yes!
 The GCP HTTP(S) Load Balancer supports websockets.
-You do not need to change your http server or Kubernetes deployment.
+You do not need to change your HTTP server or Kubernetes deployment.
 You will need to manually configure the created Backend Service's `timeout` setting.
 This value is the interpreted as the max connection duration.
-The default value of 30 seconds is probably too small for you.
+The default value of 30 seconds is probably too small for your needs.
 You can increase it to the supported maximum: 86400 (a day) through the GCP Console or the gcloud CLI.

 View the [example](/controllers/gce/examples/websocket/).